-If you haven't taken an elk by the time your archery hunt ends, you may continue hunting in the Uintah Basin, Wasatch Front and West Cache (new) extended archery elk areas during the extended archery elk season, which runs from Aug.
-15-Dec.
-15, 2020.
+If you haven't taken an elk by the time your archery hunt ends, you may continue hunting in the Uintah Basin, Wasatch Front and West Cache extended archery elk areas during the extended archery elk season, which runs from Aug.
+21-Dec.
+15, 2021.

 To hunt any of the extended archery areas, you must complete the Division's archery ethics course and carry your archery ethics course certificate of completion with you while you're hunting.
-For more information, see page 7 or visit wildlife.utah.qov/extendedarchery.
+For more information, see page 7 or visit wildlife.utah.gov/extendedarchery.

-General-season any legal weapon (rifle) bull elk hunt Utah Admin.
-Rule R657-5-29
+General-season any legal weapon (rifle) bull elk hunt

 Utah's general-season any legal weapon elk hunt consists of the any bull elk hunt and the spike bull elk hunt.
 These hunts run from Oct.
-3-15, 2020.
+9-21, 2021.